dji-sdk/Onboard-SDK-ROS/ReadMe.md

 >$cd ..
 >$catkin_make
 #### Configuration
-1.Remember to source your setup.bash:
+1.Remember to source your setup.bash.
 >$source devel/setup.bash

-2.Edit the launch file and enter your App ID, Key, Baudrate and Port name in the designated places:
+2.Edit the launch file and enter your App ID, Key, Baudrate and Port name in the designated places.
 (__note:there are two launch file.
 dji_sdk_node.launch is for dji_sdk_node.(3.8.1's interface)
 dji_vehicle_node is for dji_vehicle_node(4.0.0's interface)__)